jcert/INVisum_front/README.md

 ## Getting started

-To run our platform, follow these instructions (one modified dependency is needed):
+To run our app,  run the following commands (one modified dependency is needed):

   $ git clone https://github.com/jcert/INVisum_front